 ELEMENTS OF ADULTHOOD

-It is essential to learn about pain, about pleasure, and about our hungers.
+It is essential to learn about our hungers.

 It is essential to be in direct and intimate relationship with our Ki (prana, mana, chi) our life force, in each moment.